Man waters lush raised beds (Incomplete: max_output_tokens)

 • Oregano

-Even drought-tolerant plants need more water than usual in an extreme heat wave.
-The difference is that they may not show stress as quickly as leafy greens.
+Even drought-tolerant plants need more water during a severe heat wave.
+The difference is that they may not show stress as quickly.
+In mixed raised beds, it helps to group plants with similar water needs together when possible.

 Check the Soil, Not Just the Surface

-• Trowel testScoop up a small section and look at the soil below the surface.
+• Trowel test: Lift a small section of soil and inspect what lies below the surface.

 • More frequent deep watering

-• Drip irrigation or soaker hoses for slower application
+• Drip irrigation or soaker hoses for slower delivery

 • Improved drainage